Why the King James Version?

 This process continued down through the centuries until the present day.
 Faithful churches would decide the validity of the Greek text by consulting the church copies of the particular text under question and would judge its validity based on the copies held in trust by the other churches.
 If one church had an erroneous copy, the six or seven valid copies that were kept in trust by faithful churches soon corrected it.
 The six or seven correct copies, that all said the same thing, were judged the correct reading.
 This reading was used to correct the deviating copies.

 The Biblical Basis for Textual History

 The above scenario is based on the Scriptures that show that this indeed happened as described above.
 For example: II Peter 3:15, 16 says, “even as our beloved brother Paul also according to the wisdom given unto him hath written unto you; As also in all his epistles, speaking in them of these things; in which are some things hard to be understood, which they that are unlearned and unstable wrest, as they do also the other scriptures, unto their own destruction.”
-In these verses Peter clearly says that the words of Paul were equated with “.the other scriptures.”
+In these verses Peter clearly says that the words of Paul were equated with “the other scriptures.”
 Peter believed the words of Paul to be the inspired Word of God.
-Peter wrote this in a time when there were those who did “wrest” the Scriptures.
+Peter wrote this at a time when there were those who did “wrest” the Scriptures.
 That is, those who took some words in Paul’s letters and wrested them.
 To wrest them has the meaning of, “to put them on the rack of torture” in order to force them to say what their torturers wanted them to say.
-This clearly shows that the early churches were on the look out for those who would pervert their Scriptures.
+This clearly shows that the early churches were on the lookout for those who would pervert their Scriptures.
 The early churches were aware of this problem and took great care to avoid the twisting of their Scriptures by false teachers who would deliberately try to change the original reading of Scripture.
 Peter warned the Christians to watch out for this very thing.